Bill Slavicsek: Wizards of the Coast

 By the end of 1997, Slavicsek was the Director of the TSR Product Group for Wizards of the Coast; that job was later divided in two, making him the Director of Roleplaying Game design.
-Peter Adkison selected Slavicsek to be the head of role-playing game research and development.
-Richard Baker and Slavicsek designed the Alternity sci-fi role-playing game for TSR to replace their Amazing Engine game, and Wizards published the game in 1997.
-Peter Adkison left the third edition Dungeons & Dragons design work for Wizards of the Coast to Slavicsek and a group of other former employees of TSR.
-Hasbro told Wizards in December 2000 to cut 10% of its staff; Slavicsek was the "Director of Category" in charge of a team of roughly 60 people, and he made the decision to shut down the Los Angeles office of the remaining Last Unicorn Games division.
-By the time of the publication of the d20 edition of the Star Wars Roleplaying Game in 2000, Slavicsek held the title of Vice President and Director of RPG R&D for Wizards of the Coast.
+Wizards' CEO and founder Peter Adkison selected him to be the head of role-playing game research and development.
+While at TSR, Richard Baker and Slavicsek designed the Alternity sci-fi role-playing game to replace Amazing Engine, and Wizards published the game in 1997.
+Adkison left the third edition Dungeons & Dragons design work for Wizards of the Coast to Slavicsek and a group of other former employees of TSR.
+Hasbro, Wizards' parent company, asked Wizards in December 2000 to cut 10% of its staff; Slavicsek was the "Director of Category" in charge of a team of roughly 60 people, and he made the decision to shut down the Los Angeles office of the remaining Last Unicorn Games division.
+By the time of the publication of Wizards' d20 edition of the Star Wars Roleplaying Game in 2000, Slavicsek held the title of Vice President and Director of RPG R&D for Wizards of the Coast.
 Keith Baker produced the Eberron Campaign Setting (2004) with James Wyatt and Slavicsek.
-As the Director of R&D for Dungeons & Dragons, Slavicsek began looking into a fourth edition of D&D as early as 2005, when he created a team to begin work on early designs, led by Rob Heinsoo working with Andy Collins and James Wyatt.
-Slavicsek and Mike Mearls designed the Castle Ravenloft Board Game (2010).
-Slavicsek left Wizards of the Coast in 2011.
+As the Director of R&D for Dungeons & Dragons, Slavicsek began looking into a fourth edition of D&D as early as 2005, when he created a team to begin work on early designs, led by Rob Heinsoo with collaborative efforts from Wyatt and Andy Collins.
+In 2010, Slavicsek and Mike Mearls designed the Castle Ravenloft Board Game.
+The following year, Slavicsek left Wizards of the Coast.